 - Travel abroad to certain countries

 Prosecutors in North Carolina work aggressively to convict defendants charged with violent crimes.
-If your rights and potentially your freedom are to be protected, you must obtain the services of an experienced North Carolina criminal defense attorney as soon as possible after being arrested.
+If your rights and potentially your freedom are to be protected, you must obtain the services of an experienced North Carolina criminal defense attorney as soon as possible after being accused.

-Contact Our Raleigh Violent Crime Defense Attorneys Today
+Contact Our Raleigh Violent Crime Defense Lawyer Today

 If you have been charged with a crime of violence in North Carolina, what you do next can have a serious impact on your future.
 You need a knowledgeable and understanding criminal defense lawyer to fight fiercely for you.

 Schedule a free, no-obligation initial consultation with the experienced legal team at Kurtz & Blum today.
 Our Raleigh violent crime defense lawyers can answer any questions you have about serious charges such as assault, robbery, rape, or murder.
 Contact us for an honest assessment of your case.